OlivierSohn/hamazed/BACKLOG.md

-* modify updateCurrentStatus to support app-custom status with CustomStatus ShowHamazedHighscores
+* modify updateCurrentStatus to support app-custom status with CustomStatus ShowHamazedHighscores this will be sent to clients by onChangeStatus

 - when coming back from idling, the player should see "waiting for server to wake up"